JonathanMEdwards/subtext10/doc/language.md

 'yellow' rgb?() // rejects
 ```

-An alternative form of conditional is an optional-block:
+An alternative form of conditional is an `optionally` structure:
 ```Txt
 absolute-value = do {
   n: 0